dan-holmes/MyPortfolio/Week1.md

 ## Daily Goals

 #### Tuesday 20th August
-- GOAL: To be able to debug something
+- GOAL: To be able to debug something **✓**
 - PLAN: Work through the Debugging Approaches practical.
 - EVIDENCE: Completed practical can be found [here](https://github.com/dan-holmes/week1_practicals).

 #### Wednesday 21st August
-- GOAL: Understand some basic principles of OO programming - encapsulation and SRP **✓**
+- GOAL: Understand some basic principles of OO programming - encapsulation and SRP
-- PLAN: Use the morning to work through OO exercises, perhaps recording progress.
+- PLAN: Use the morning to work through OO exercises
 - EVIDENCE:
-  * **Calculator** OOP repo in skills repository - updated with completed commit [here](https://github.com/DanGyi23/skills-workshops/tree/master/week-1/oop_1).
-Created instance of class and tested in IRB [here](https://github.com/DanGyi23/skills-workshops/blob/master/week-1/oop_1/IRB-test-Calc-Class.png).
-  * **Secret Diary** Repo [here](https://github.com/DanGyi23/skills-workshops/tree/master/practicals/object_oriented_design) with [screengrab](https://github.com/DanGyi23/skills-workshops/blob/master/practicals/object_oriented_design/SS-diary-1.png) of the code in action!

 #### Thursday 22nd August
 - GOAL: Improve understanding of instance variables and attr reader **✓**